secretstartups/handbook/infrastructure/change-management/index.html.md

 **Examples of Criticality 3:**

 1. IaC changes that require manual intervention (e.g. Terraform state manipulation).
-1. Changes that are manual (i.e. Adding a plugin to Grafana, uploading a new SSL cert).
+1. Changes that are manual (e.g. Adding a plugin to Grafana, uploading a new SSL cert).
 1. Changes in configuration for current systems serving customers related to DNS or CDN.

 #### Approval